 o Running time 18h

-Description: Go1 is a quadruped robot inspired from a dog, with 12 degrees of freedom (3 per leg), 5 stereo camera sets, 3 ultrasonic sensors, foot force sensors, motor power readings and an IMU.
+Description: Go1 by Unitree is a quadruped robot inspired from a dog, with 12 degrees of freedom (3 per leg), 5 stereo camera sets, 3 ultrasonic sensors, foot force sensors, motor power readings and an IMU.
 It is used in the lab for research about locomotion on soft grounds.

 o Locomotion in multiphase environments